yosepalexsander/properti-scrapy/README.md

 ```

 ### ATTENTION
-if you faced int literals error in your spider, just ignore it because the value is not relevant with the item keys
+if you face literals error in your spider, just ignore it because the value is not relevant with the item keys
 i.e : expected value is 52 but got 52² (contain unicode)